priyanshujoshi1/hf/README.md

-# First project for college
+# First project for CV
 this is my first git repo.
 <br>
 Author- priyanshu joshi